SOLD OUT IN UK & EUROPE. Instead, see the updated USB SIP Codec ‘Touch’.

 While ISDN is now old technology, there is a way to receive an ISDN call via a pre-configured quick-dial button.
 ISDN numbers are assigned dynamically on demand, and are therefore not available in advance.
 So, while this is possible, we only recommend this to users who understand and can work around these limitations.
 A package including a Tel subscription is required for inbound ISDN calls.

-- Can I connect the Despatch Box to the internet using wifi?
+- Can I connect the USB SIP Codec to the internet using wifi?

 No. Wi-Fi or mobile broadband are the most common causes of radio interviews dropping off.
-To ensure reliability and confidence in the platform, we make no apology for insisting that our Despatch Box is connected to your broadband hub using a physical cable.
+To ensure reliability and confidence in the platform, we make no apology for insisting that our codecs are connected to your broadband hub using a physical cable.
 Almost all home hubs have ethernet sockets on the back.
-We can supply extra long cables, or ‘Powerline’ adaptors where cable routing is not an option.

 - Supports SIP protocol with Opus audio codec